HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

 # Installing the Search V2 backend

 This topic explains how to configure search based on OpenSearch (Search V2) for your DX deployment.
-Search has the following limitations:
+Search has the following features:

 - WCM crawling
 - Push API for use with WCM content sources